Nonso30/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script for what is that word
 Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Replace all characters A and c from input to Z and e respectively.
+Replace all characters A and c from input to Z and e respectively. a script that removes all letters c and C from input.